The Most Hated Man In College Football May Not Be Who You Think

 Sure, the crosshairs of the media finds itself squarely on a coordinator, but SB Nation can’t help but sense that this is just another in a long line of “shenanigans” perpetrated by the head coach.
 While they are quick to give Petrino his props on a solid career, 109-43 record, they can’t help but give their reasons to make him the most hated man in college football.

 The trouble started for Petrino back in 2003.
 Just one year into his first tenure with the Cardinals, Petrino interviewed with boosters at Auburn.
-The problem was he did this behind the back of Tommy Tuberville the coach who had hired him as offensive coordinator at Auburn.
+The problem was he did this behind the back of Tommy Tuberville, the coach who had hired him as offensive coordinator at Auburn.
 Nothing comes from it, but this painted Petrino to be willing to do anything to anyone to get what he wanted.

 ESPN came out in 2007 and blatantly called him a liar.